 In seven pre-competitive establishment projects on the 5G-Industry Campus Europe, the project partners are investigating specific advantages of 5G in industry-relevant applications – from 5G sensor technology for monitoring and controlling highly complex manufacturing processes to mobile robotics and logistics and cross-location production chains.
 While the FIR will primarily deal with questions of logistics, the IPT and WZL will focus on manufacturing and assembly.
 The 5G-Industry Campus Europe is thus the only location in Germany and Europe that takes a holistic view of 5G in the context of production.
 For this purpose, the 5G-Industry Campus Europe will be equipped with the very latest mobile communications equipment at an early stage.
 The partners of the 5G-Industry Campus Europe work in an implementation-oriented manner with real use cases and thus perform important pioneering work for the establishment of 5G in the manufacturing industry.

-The actions planned as part of the development of the 5G-Industry Campus Europe are aimed at creating a complete 5G ecosystem: On the one hand, this will be realized with the indoor networks of the participating institutes in the machine halls, on the other hand, the open space on the Melaten Campus will be supplied with an outdoor network covering the distances between the buildings.
-This will be technically implemented with a 4G anchor band at 2.3 GHz and a 5G network in the frequency range 3.7 to 3.8 GHz (band N77/N78).
+The 5G-Industry Campus Europe creates a complete 5G ecosystem: On the one hand, this has been realized with the indoor networks of the participating institutes in the machine halls, on the other hand, the open space on the Melaten Campus have been equipped with an outdoor network covering the distances between the buildings.
+The network was technically implemented with a 4G anchor band at 2.3 GHz and a 5G network in the frequency range 3.7 to 3.8 GHz (band N77/N78).
 In the hall area, it is possible to supplement the network with additional 5G radio units in the 26 GHz frequency range (millimeter waves, band N258).
 The frequency range will play an essential role for all industrial companies that want to operate their own 5G network without provider participation.
-The 5G-Industry Campus Europe will offer these companies early insights into this technology.
+The 5G-Industry Campus Europe offers these companies early insights into this technology.
 In principle, the findings will also be transferable to other frequency ranges and thus also offer providers the opportunity to tailor their industrial offer to the needs of production.
-In addition to networking in central architectures (i.e. data hierarchies within a closed network, e.g. with Fog/Enterprise Cloud solutions), the aim is also to achieve cross-location networking, firstly by linking the institutes with each other, and secondly across countries within the Swedish-German Testbed for Smart Production.
+In addition to networking in central architectures (i.e. data hierarchies within a closed network, e.g. with Fog/Enterprise Cloud solutions), cross-location networking has also been realized, on the one hand by linking the institutes with each other, and on the other hand across countries within the Swedish-German Testbed for Smart Production.